lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 There is a lot happening here so we can break it down. `t` is our `CoreTask()` object that will manage all our individual processes.
 Each distinct process is called a `Transform` and these can be further broken down into `Units` that are generally general configurations of `Transforms` and `subjobs` that are unique.

 Hence, we are defining a `Task` to generate three different distributions (gaussian, poisson, flat) over a range of events.
 Here we take advantage of pythons `*` operator to unpack the `range` into an array.
 The final thing to note is that we are calling a bash script called `my_script.sh`.
 We need to define this in order to run python in the appropriate environment.
-This takes the form:
+This takes the form.

 ```
 !/bin/bash